If You Love Something, Set It Free: How To Know When To Let Go

 If you struggle with acceptance, do a pros and cons chart of accepting the situation.

-Many individuals who decide to let go of a connection may struggle with grief, upset, confusion, and other distressing emotions.
+Many individuals who decide to let go of a connection may feel anxious or struggle with grief, upset, confusion, and other distressing emotions.
 During these times, it could be beneficial to speak to a professional.
 Additionally, if you're in a relationship or marriage, you might benefit from speaking to a couples counselor before deciding on the fate of your relationship.

 Couples and individual counseling can be done in person or online.
 Online therapy is an often popular alternative to traditional counseling because it can be done on your schedule and is often more flexible.
-Additionally, it can be accessible to those unable to meet an in-person therapist due to disabilities, finances, distance, or availability.
+Additionally, it can be available to those unable to meet an in-person therapist due to disabilities, finances, distance, or availability.
 Studies show that internet-based modalities can be more effective than traditional therapy for many issues, including depression and anxiety.

 If you're interested in trying online counseling, consider signing up through a platform like BetterHelp for individuals or ReGain for couples.
 Both platforms offers to phone, video, or live chat sessions with a licensed therapist.